uniba-swt/libbidib/README.md

 and afterwards `make coverage_test`.

+## Install and Uninstall
+To use the library in external applications without needing to specify absolute include and library paths, the required files can be copied to a directory on the system's path by running `make install`.
+The copied files are listed in `install_manifest.txt` inside the build directory.

+To uninstall the library, run `xargs rm < install_manifest.txt` from inside the build directory.

 ## Test
 To run the unit tests, execute `make test` from within the build directory.
 Each unit test can be executed to display more detailed test results, e.g.,